Experience & Background

 -

-A strong background in teaching, consulting, and supporting the integration of individual and family life cycle development in therapeutic practice.
+Strong background in teaching, consulting, and supporting the integration of individual and family life cycle development in therapeutic practice.

 Supervision Experience